The Miracle (1959 film): Reception

-Carroll Baker claims the film made money at the box office but says she disliked it so much she bought out her contract with Warner Bros.
-This cost her a considerable amount of money and she later wrote that she regretted the decision.
+According to Carroll Baker, the film made money at the box office, but she disliked it so much that she bought out her contract with Warner Bros.
+This cost her a considerable amount of money, and she later wrote that she regretted the decision.

+The Monthly Film Bulletin wrote: "All the ingredients of the romantic Gothic novel are to be found in this travesty of the solemn religious pageant produced fifty years ago by Max Reinhardt.
+When lovers kiss, the hurricane of their emotions bends trees double.
+The heroine flees the convent, and all hell – meteorologically speaking – breaks loose.
+Thereafter battles, bullfights, and the rise of the heroine from poverty to fame, strive to add up to an exciting spectacle.
+Unfortunately the film never knows when to cry halt, and the result is nothing more nor less than a cloying confection of wide-screen wonders, shot in hysterical Technicolor."

-Home video
+Home media

 The film, which was originally shot in wide screen Technirama and Technicolor and projected with a 2.35:1 aspect ratio was issued on videocassette in a cropped 4 x 3 Pan and Scan transfer in 1997, appearing on DVD in a Korean subtitled version.
 Warner Archive have been intending to release a restored 2.35:1 wide screen DVD transfer of the film for some time, but their plans have been delayed due to technical problems with the original film elements.